 These days, tourism has turned it into a sad circus attraction (hence, the sarcasm in my title).
 Rice baskets are sold on the street, tickets to take part in alms giving is sold at hotels and tourists replace locals at the alms procession.
 Nevertheless, the monk procession still makes it a beautiful ritual to watch.

-Please, if you’re taking photography, check the paparazzi flashes at the door (the bright flashes are disrespectful to monks and locals honoring their spiritual practice).
+Tip: If you’re taking photos of the monks, leave the paparazzi flashes at the door (the bright flashes are disrespectful to monks and locals honoring their spiritual practice).
 Also, learn how to take photos at a distance or with a zoom lens if you want those closeups!
-Shoving a camera in the monks’ faces is un-cool (yes, I’ve seen this… and with flash too).
+Shoving a camera in the monks’ faces is un-cool (yes, I’ve seen tourists do this and with flash too).

 To participate in the alms giving, read a little about the culture first so you understand the event.
 It’s also wise to prepare your own food offerings; I’ve heard in the past, unscrupulous merchants have sold cheap/ bad food to tourists and monks fell ill.